shinyscorpion/task_bunny/README.md

 TaskBunny is pre 0.1 and not available on hex.pm yet.
 Please be aware that we plan to make breaking changes aggressively without considering backward compatibilities.
-We are still discussing about the core design decision like module structure day by day.
+We are still discussing core design decisions, like module structure, day by day.

-However we have decided to open source this library in some reasons:
+However we have decided to open source this library for some reasons:

 - It is used in our production code.
-- We noticed quite a few people want to use RabbitMQ for same purpose in their Elixir application.
+- We noticed quite a few people want to use RabbitMQ for the same purpose in their Elixir application.
-- We want to hear from community to make this library better.
+- We want to hear from the community to make this library better.
 - Elixir is great but still young.
-There aren't many examples but we have been helped those examples.
+There are few examples but we have been helped by those examples.
 Inspired by that, we want to share our work before spending time on polishing.

-Hopefully we can make 0.1 release soon but there is nothing preventing you try out this library.
+Hopefully we can make 0.1 release soon but there is nothing preventing you trying out this library.

 ## Getting started